Mammea africana: Distribution

-Occurs in from Sierra Leone, eastwards to Angola and the Democratic Republic of the Congo.
+Mammea africana is native to west and central tropical Africa, ranging from Senegal to Angola and southwestern Uganda.

 Chemistry

 Test on stem bark extracts of Mammea africana identified the presence of coumarin derivatives many identified in Mammea americana, such as mammea A/AA, mammea B/BB and mammea A/AB, the compounds showed inhibitory effects on microbial activity but also indicated moderate cytotoxicity of a human cell line.

 Uses

 Extracts of the species are used to treat fever, stomach pains and skin infections such as scabies.
 Wood is used for local carpentry work, piling and joinery.
 The fruit is edible though fibrous, it is eaten by locals.